zvxzdx/runeforge-wiki-ru/specific-guide/texturing/new-page/uv-editing.md

 The way Maya deals with this is by "infinitely repeating" the texture file in all directions.
 ![outsideuvsexample.png](/user-pictures/gatrix/outsideuvsexample.png)

-## "Line" UVs
-Sometimes UV faces will just be a single line instead of a polygon (insert example picture) idk how to fix this... yet

 # UV editing toolbox